The Roxy (Portland, Oregon)

 The Roxy was a diner serving American cuisine in Portland, Oregon.
 Located on downtown Portland's Southwest Harvey Milk Street, the restaurant was established in 1994.
 The Roxy was popular as a late-night food destination and had a diverse clientele.
 Prior to the COVID-19 pandemic, the diner operated 24 hours a day, except on Mondays.
-The Roxy has been described as "iconic" and a "landmark", and was known for being an LGBT-friendly establishment because of its employees' community involvement and its location within the historic hub of LGBT culture and nightlife.
+The Roxy has been described as "iconic" and a "landmark", and was known for being an LGBTQ-friendly establishment because of its employees' community involvement and its location within the historic hub of LGBTQ culture and nightlife.
 Following a forced six-month closure due to the pandemic, the diner opened under new public health and safety guidelines in November 2020.
 The diner closed in March 2022.

 Description

 The Roxy was a diner on Southwest Harvey Milk Street in downtown Portland.
 The restaurant's small storefront neighbors were the gay bar Scandals and a residential hotel.
 The Roxy served American cuisine, including breakfast all day, and was described as having a "funky avant-garde theme".
 The interior featured a jukebox and a sculpture of Jesus.
 Depictions of nude women appeared on an overhead mirror.
 Prior to the COVID-19 pandemic, the diner was open 24 hours a day, except on Mondays.
 Scandals patrons could order food from The Roxy and consume from inside the bar.

 Jason Kaplan of Oregon Business described the diner's clientele as "a diverse bunch" and wrote: "There is usually a surge in business after 2 a.m. when the bars close.
 The Roxy is a popular spot after a night of clubbing."
 In 2020, Thom Hilton of Portland Monthly described The Roxy as a "gay diner", a "neon dive", and an "all-ages queer haven".
 Eater Portland's Brooke Jackson-Glidden has called the restaurant a "quintessential Portland hangout—especially among teenagers, partiers, and night-shifters".